cern-cta/CTA/taped/cta-taped.1cta.md

 no_block_move_timeout_secs *(default: 1800)*

-:   Interval after which a file with no tape-block movement is logged as stuck.
-This setting controls reporting and does not terminate the transfer.
+:   Maximum inactivity in Transferring before liveness becomes unhealthy.
+Measured from the later of state entry and last block movement; reporter activity does not count.
+Also preserves the existing stuck-file warning interval.

 ## [transfers.archive]